hulu/dripls/README.md

        http://dripls-host/master.m3u8?authkey=sample&cid=wt&r=*.c1~net5

->Cache the second content segment of each playlist, and rewrite the vplaylist to serve the segment with maximum download speed of 5kbs
+>The second content segment of each playlist, and rewrite the vplaylist to serve the segment with maximum download speed of 5kbs

        http://dripls-host/master.m3u8?authkey=sample&cid=wt&r=*.c2~net500.loss10

->Cache the third content segment of each playlist, and rewrite the vplaylist to serve the segment with maximum download speed of 500kbs and 10% packet loss
+>The hird content segment of each playlist, and rewrite the vplaylist to serve the segment with maximum download speed of 500kbs and 10% packet loss

        http://dripls-host/master.m3u8?authkey=sample&cid=wt&r=*.c1~net5,*.c2~net500.loss10